zrmacc/RNOmni/README.md

 ```

     ##    Score     P
-    ## g1 0.755 0.385
+    ## G1 0.755 0.385
-    ## g2 1.728 0.189
+    ## G2 1.728 0.189
-    ## g3 1.113 0.292
+    ## G3 1.113 0.292
-    ## g4 1.017 0.313
+    ## G4 1.017 0.313
-    ## g5 0.247 0.619
+    ## G5 0.247 0.619
-    ## g6 4.231 0.040
+    ## G6 4.231 0.040

 Indirect Inverse Normal Transformation
 --------------------------------------

 `IINT` implements a two-stage association test.
-In the first stage, the untransformed phenotype *y* is regressed on covariates *X* to obtain residuals *e*.
-In the second stage, the transformed residuals INT(*e*) are regressed on genotype at each locus in *G*, adjusting for population structure *S*.
+In the first stage, the untransformed phenotype *y* is regressed on covariates *X* and population structure *S* to obtain residuals *e*.
+In the second stage, the transformed residuals INT(*e*) are regressed on genotype at each locus in *G*, again adjusting for population structure *S*.
 A *p*-value assessing the null hypothesis of no genotypic effect is estimated using a score test.
-The output is a numeric matrix, with a score statistic and *p*-value for each locus (row) in `G`.
+The output is a numeric matrix, including the score statistic and *p*-value for each locus (row) in `G`.

 ``` r
 # Partially Indirect INT Test